cfjedimaster/raymondcamdendotcom/content/post/2016/05/24/building-an-ajax-based-form-for-formspree.md

 });
 </code></pre>

 So I assume this is pretty vanilla jQuery, and of course, you don't have to use jQuery.
 I get my data, validate it (well, I wrote a comment saying I would), and then simply POST to Formspree.
 I do manipulate the data a bit.
 First, I pass the email value twice.
 Why?
-By passing it as `_replyto`, I can actually reply to the email Formspree sends me with the form contents.
-I still want to see the address so I include it again. `_subject` doesn't come from the form at all, but is used by Formspree to set the subject line of the email sent.
+By passing it as `_replyto`, I can actually reply to the email Formspree sends me with the form contents. <strong>(As an FYI, I completely missed the fact that Formspree will treat a field named "email" as the replyto as well.
+So my code there was unnecessary.
+This is definitely documented, but I missed it.)</strong> I still want to see the address so I include it again. `_subject` doesn't come from the form at all, but is used by Formspree to set the subject line of the email sent.

 While that's it - let's quickly look at what happens when you use this code.
 First off, don't forget the Formspree requires you to validate a form before it will email you.
 If you actually look at the result of the POST in your form tools, you'll see this the first time you run it.